Letters from Baghdad

 Letters from Baghdad is a 2016 documentary film about the life and work of Gertrude Bell.
 It was executive produced by Tilda Swinton, who also provides voiceover work as Bell.

+Synopsis

+The film chronicles the work of Gertrude Bell, an Englishwoman and archeologist, living in Arabia in the early 20th century.
+Her work helped to shape the Arab nation in the aftermath of World War I and the collapse of the Ottoman Empire, including the partition of the Ottoman Empire and establishment of the Kingdom of Iraq.